Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 For example, the native data model in pandoc cannot represent [toc]

-syntax when export, if set raw type as latex, typora will use \\tableofcontents
+syntax when exporting or, if the raw type is set as latex, Typora will use \\tableofcontents

-And please note that the “Export” function cannot export all styles even when raw type is set.
+Also, please note that the “Export” function cannot export all styles even when raw type is set.

 The command you want to trigger for this export option.
-For example, to submit current file to git server, you can use git add "${currentPath}" && git commit -m "save" && git push
+For example, to submit the current file to a git server, you can use git add "${currentPath}" && git commit -m "save" && git push

 .
 The ${variable}